Cybersecurity Services in Guelph for Local Businesses

 24/7 Managed Detection and Response

 Fusion deploys Huntress MDR across all endpoints for continuous threat monitoring.
-Every alert is triaged by human analysts — not just automated rules — with defined escalation paths and response SLAs.
+Every alert is triaged by human analysts.
+Not just automated rules.
+With defined escalation paths and response SLAs.
 Guelph businesses get 24/7 coverage without hiring a SOC team.

 Endpoint Protection and Patch Management